 Is Hetzner really that much cheaper than DigitalOcean?

-Yes, by a clear gap.
-Hetzner CX22 at €3.99/mo gives 2 vCPU and 4GB RAM versus DO's $6 Droplet at 1 vCPU and 1GB RAM.
-Spec-for-spec, Hetzner is roughly 60 to 70 percent cheaper.
-The 2024 US expansion eliminated the previous Europe-only constraint.
+Yes, by a clear margin.
+Hetzner CX22 at €3.99/mo gives 2 vCPU and 4GB RAM versus DO's $6 Basic Droplet at 1 vCPU and 1GB RAM.
+Spec-for-spec against DO's $12 Regular Droplet (2GB RAM), Hetzner is roughly two-thirds less expensive on a like-for-like comparison.
+The 2024 Ashburn US expansion eliminated the previous Europe-only constraint, so North American teams can hit Hetzner without trans-Atlantic latency.

 What about DigitalOcean Spaces?

-Cloudflare R2 is the cheapest equivalent at $0.015 per GB stored and zero egress fees.
-Backblaze B2 is similar.
+Cloudflare R2 is the cheapest equivalent at $0.015 per GB stored with zero egress fees, which is the standard recommendation for media-heavy workloads.
+Backblaze B2 is similar with broader S3-API compatibility.
 AWS S3 is more expensive than Spaces but the most common destination for migration.
-Spaces remains competitive but is no longer the cheapest option.
+Spaces remains competitive but is no longer the cheapest tier in 2026.

 Should I switch mid-month?

-Usually not.
-DO bills hourly so mid-month switching is not punished, but the migration overhead (DNS, IP allowlists, monitoring, deploy scripts) takes time.
-Plan a maintenance window.
+Usually not for cost reasons alone.
+DO bills hourly so mid-month switching is not punished, but migration overhead (DNS, IP allowlists, monitoring, deploy scripts, certificate renewals) takes coordinated time.
+Plan a maintenance window, run both stacks in parallel for 24-48 hours, then cut over once health checks pass on the new platform.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.